SaxySam/Git_Instructions/README.md

 ## Stashing and Popping Changes

-Stashing a change allows you to take all changes made to files and store them for later, allowing you to pull changes and possible avoid a merge conflict.
+Stashing a change allows you to take all changes made to files and store them for later, allowing you to pull changes and possibly avoid a merge conflict.
 Stashed changes are stored until they are popped (restored), updated, or discarded.

 ### Stashing Changes Using the Visual Studio Code UI

 To stash a specific changed file, first open the Source Control tab on the left-hand taskbar by selecting the Branch icon (<i class="fa-solid fa-code-branch"></i>) to view your changed files.

 Hover over a changed file, right click it, and select "*Stash Changes*" from the context menu.
 A text field will appear prompting you to add a stash message.
-Enter a message, then press enter to stash the change.
+Enter a message, then press Enter to stash the change.
 The change made will be put into the stash, and the file will revert to its state at the last commit.

 To stash **all** changes, hover over the word "*Changes*", right click it, and select "*Stash All Changes*" from the context menu.
 A text field will appear prompting you to add a stash message.
 Enter a message, then press enter to stash the changes.
 All changes made will be put into the stash, and all files will revert to their state at the last commit.